 Regardless of when Jesus and the Magi arrive upon the scene, Nativity scenes are attractive to children, drawing them in and helping to teach them about the faith, Father Tyman added, noting that creches also bring a sense of nostalgia to many adults.

 “Standing before the Christmas creche, we are reminded of the time when we were children, eagerly waiting to set it up,” Pope Francis wrote in his apostolic letter.
 “These memories make us all the more conscious of the precious gift received from those who passed on the faith to us.
-At the same time, they remind us of our duty to share this experience with our children and our grandchildren.”Tags: Why do Catholics?
+At the same time, they remind us of our duty to share this experience with our children and our grandchildren.”Tags: Christmas, Why do Catholics?